 - Foreclosure – A home that has been repossessed by the lender because the owner has defaulted on their mortgage payments.

 - Homeowners’ Insurance – A policy designed to protect the structure of the home as well as the owner’s personal belongings and contents of the property.

 - Property Taxes – A municipal tax based upon the value of the home.
 Property tax helps fund services such as sewer, water and garbage collection.

 HIDDEN COSTS FOR HOMEBUYERS

-You my have found your dream house in the perfect neighborhood at a price that you can afford.
+You may have found your dream house in the perfect neighborhood at a price that you can afford.
 However, this is just the beginning of the home buying process.
-Check out the following to make sure you can budget appropriately and be prepared when buying your first home.
+Consider the following to make sure you can budget appropriately and be prepared financially when buying your first home.

 Expect the Unexpected